The Devil You Know (Justified): Plot

 Devil (Kevin Rankin) meets with Quarles (Neal McDonough) at his house, who offers him an opportunity to work for him.
 At prison, Dickie (Jeremy Davies) and Dewey (Damon Herriman) are brutally attacked by inmates until Ash (Todd Stashwick) takes them to the infirmary.
 Due to Dewey's knowledge of their plan, Ash and doctor Lance (Clayne Crawford) are forced to take him out of prison as well.
 Lance later falsely testifies with Raylan (Timothy Olyphant), saying that Dickie escaped on his own and attacked him.

 Raylan visits Loretta (Kaitlyn Dever), who now works as a babysitter although she is still involved in the drug business.
 Raylan asks about Mags' money and Loretta gives him a possible lead.
 Raylan and Rachel (Erica Tazel) question Limehouse (Mykelti Williamson), who avoids their questions but invites them to a barbecue that same night.
 This is seen by Dickie and Ash, who return to a hotel with Lance and Dewey.
 As approaching Limehouse in person is a huge risk, Dickie contacts him through the phone to ask for the money.
 Ash goes out for food and when he returns, he finds Raylan watching him.
-When he tries to reach for him, Raylan runs over him with his car twice.
+When he tries to reach for his weapon, Raylan runs over him with his car twice.
 He enters the hotel room but finds that everyone already escaped.

 Devil starts questioning Boyd's (Walton Goggins) leadership as he believes they are not making any progress in their business, he starts considering Quarles' deal.
 He shares his frustrations with Johnny (David Meunier), reminding him that he is wheelchair-bound because of Boyd and tells him about the deal with Quarles.
 Finding about Dickie's deal with Limehouse, Raylan has Rachel check on possible trucks leaving the area.
 She stops a truck belonging to Limehouse that claims to be pig manure and the truck is forced to return.
 Both Raylan and Rachel question if the truck had the money.
 However, Raylan realizes that Dickie will be killed if the money does not arrive.